wri/gfw-fires-app/README.md

 <p>Anything sizeable should be a focused (affecting only relevant files to avoid conflicts) and well named feature branch that is properly merged back and deleted upon completion.</p>

 #### Continuous Integration off Master
 <p>Production for this application is a Heroku LAMP dynamo that is configured to watch for changes to the master branch.
-Upon merging develop into master or pushing to master, it will build the latest version of the app and re-host automatically.<p>
+Upon merging develop into master or pushing to master, it will build the latest version of the app and re-host automatically.</p>
-<p>This automatic update will take a moment because build/dist artifacts are not committed, the dynamo is configured to install node dependencies, install bower dependencies, and compile the app dist for hosting.<p>
+<p>This automatic update will take a moment because build/dist artifacts are not committed, the dynamo is configured to install node dependencies, install bower dependencies, and compile the app dist for hosting.</p>

 #### Versioning
 <p>TODO</p>